 "They came vacuum-sealed and squished flat but as soon as you take it out of the package they fluff up like marshmallows and stay that way.
 I've only noticed some slight, very slight flattening in the four months I've had them," one reviewer wrote.
 Others noted the pillows' fluffiness but added that they didn't have to sacrifice any amount of neck support for how soft they were, either: "I highly recommend these pillows if you are [prone] to waking up with neck aches or headaches, because the pillow conforms nicely to give you the support you need while being soft enough to make you comfortable."

 It's right there in the name.
-This $129 pillow filled with high-quality, sustainably sourced goose down and waterfowl feathers is undoubtedly luxurious.
+The $129 Luxe Pillow is filled with high-quality, sustainably sourced goose down and waterfowl feathers is undoubtedly luxurious.
+It's one of the best pillows available.
 Where the goose down offers fluff, the waterfowl feathers provide support -- and both materials are hypoallergenic and Responsible Down Standard-certified.
 This combination means the pillows are made with any sleeping position in mind, which some customers have put to the test.
 "I love this pillow," one reviewer wrote.
 "It helps me sleep in any position, on my back, stomach or side."

 Snowe's down alternative offering is also a hypoallergenic pillow that is ultraplush.
 It's available in three density options and comes with a washable sateen cover.
 According to an enthusiastic reviewer, the fill is beyond convincing in how it replicates the feel of a regular down pillow: "The alternative down used in these pillows is like magic.
 Maximum compression but they always puff back up.
 Auto-fluffing pillows!"